 - Parent Visitation

-While we consider these resolutions to a dissolution of a marriage doesn’t correct the familial rights of a children to have a father and mother experience constituting love, hope, accountability, leadership, spiritual and life success.
+While we consider these resolutions to a dissolution of a marriage doesn’t correct the familial rights of children to have a father and mother experience constituting love, hope, accountability, leadership, spiritual and life success.

 Government Subsidy Support Programs.

-As families are cast into categories of poor, homeless, and unemployed have been clients cast into a vast hard to define system of bureaucracy govern by the federal government has the purse strings of an investment that has a poor ROI.
+As families are cast into categories of poor, homeless, and unemployed have been clients cast into a vast hard-to-define system of bureaucracy governed by the federal government has the purse strings of an investment that has a poor ROI.
 If taxpayers were to be considered entrepreneurs, they have a business that is bankrupt.
-Our systems mission is not returning families into freedom but incarcerating to the dependence of acceptance of being poor or unemployed.
+Our system’s mission is not returning families to freedom but incarcerating to the dependence of acceptance of being poor or unemployed.
 Children who are born into welfare and poverty usually stay in welfare and poverty.
 Today, more people than ever before depend on the federal government for housing, food, and income.
 The true cost of welfare or aid to the poor is largely unknown because the spending is fragmented into programs.
 Current welfare is focused largely on increasing benefits and enrollments and redistributing income.
 Self-defeating behaviors that increase the need for assistance are rarely even mentioned.
 Policymakers should replace welfare’s current focus with a new set of interlinked goals: reducing self-defeating and self-limiting behaviors, increasing self-support, and improving true human well-being.
 Welfare reform should (1) require all able-bodied adult recipients to work or prepare for work as a condition of receiving aid, (2) remove the substantial penalties against marriage within the welfare system, and (3) fund programs aimed at improving behavior on a payment-for- outcome basis rather than today’s fee-for-service basis.
 (Understanding the Hidden $1.1 Trillion Welfare System and How to Reform It April 5, 2018 Over an hour read

 Authors: Robert Rector and Vijay Menon) The federal budget for Welfare is difficult to review because of the number of line items it consumes.
 Social Security and Medicare have single budget codes to review.
 Federal welfare spending is spread across 14 government departments and agencies, nine major budget functions, and 89 separate programs.
 As we traverse through the catacombs of verbiage and departments of our welfare system presents a glaring fact that it does not work.
 It’s time to try policies that will actually strengthen families and create good jobs, better educational opportunities, and safer communities.
 It has been reported that the U.S. government spends over 10 trillion dollars on welfare each year.
 The title or name of this service is a misnomer when it should be the journey to no returns.
-Social workers, psychologist, probation officers, and regulatory systems are overwhelmed with duties and task that do not change lives but only report back into a system about redundant senseless rules for reporting.
+Social workers, psychologists, probation officers, and regulatory systems are overwhelmed with duties and tasks that do not change lives but only report back into a system about redundant senseless rules for reporting.
 Caseloads are unrealistic so actual mentorship for changing behaviors is not realistic.
 So, what does the money go for?
-Normally, in any business we would say look at the business plan and budget.
-Good luck on finding one budget or program cost that clarifies where the money is going.
+Normally, in any business, we would say look at the business plan and budget.
+Good luck with finding one budget or program cost that clarifies where the money is going.

 Gary R. Carlson Ed.D.
 Executive Director MOBIAÒ